mwelss-fhg/license-manager/docs/user-guide-license-profile-editor.rst

 When you onboard a model or create a composite model on Acumos platform, you can add a license profile to your model.
-You can also update the license profile before publishing in case things change during the development process:
+You can also update the license profile from the my models license profile tab before publishing in case things change during the development process:

 - Upload a license profile json file
 - Select from default list of license profiles templates and modify